What is Thyristor and How it works?

 Thyristor

-In general, Thyristors are also switching devices similar to the transistors.
-As we already discussed, Transistors are the tiny electronic component that changed the world, today we can find them in every electronic device like TVs, mobiles, laptops, calculators, earphones etc. They are adaptable and versatile, but it doesn’t mean that they can be used in every application, we can use them as amplifying and switching device but they cannot handle higher current, also a transistor required a continuous switching current.
-So, for all these issues and to overcome these problems we use Thyristors.
+In general, Thyristors are also switching devices similar to transistors.
+As we already discussed, Transistors are the tiny electronic components that changed the world.
+Today we can find them in every electronic device like TVs, mobiles, laptops, calculators, earphones, etc. They are adaptable and versatile, but that doesn’t mean that they can be used in every application.
+We can use them as amplifying and switching devices, but they cannot handle higher currents.
+Also, a transistor requires a continuous switching current.
+So, for all these issues and to overcome these problems, we use Thyristors.

-Generally, SCR and Thyristor are used interchangeably but SCR is a kind of Thyristor.
-Thyristor includes many types of switches, some of them are SCR (Silicon Controlled Rectifier), GTO (Gate Turn OFF), and IGBT (Insulated Gate Controlled Bipolar Transistor) etc. But SCR is the most widely used device, so the word Thyristor become synonymous to SCR.
+Generally, SCR and Thyristor are used interchangeably, but SCR is a kind of Thyristor.
+Thyristor includes many types of switches, some of which are SCR (Silicon Controlled Rectifier), GTO (Gate Turn OFF), and IGBT (Insulated Gate Bipolar Transistor), etc. But SCR is the most widely used device, so the word Thyristor has become synonymous with SCR.
 Simply, SCR is a kind of Thyristor.

 SCR or Thyristor is a four-layered, three-junction semiconductor switching device.
-It has three terminals anode, cathode, and gate.
-Thyristor is also a unidirectional device like a diode, which means it flows current only in one direction.
-It consists of three PN junction in series as it is of four layers.
-Gate terminal used to trigger the SCR by providing small voltage to this terminal, which we also called gate triggering method to turn ON the SCR.
+It has three terminals: anode, cathode, and gate.
+A thyristor is also a unidirectional device like a diode, which means it allows current only in one direction.
+It consists of three PN junctions in series, as it has four layers.
+The GATE terminal is used to trigger the SCR by providing a small voltage to this terminal, which we also call the gate triggering method, to turn ON the SCR.

 Two Transistor Analogy of Thyristor

-Here, the equivalent circuit of two transistor shows that the base of PNP transistor T1 is fed by collector current of NPN transistor T2 and collector current of transistor T1 feeds base of transistor T2.
-Hence, conduction of both the transistor depends on each other.
-So, until one of the base of any transistor get base current it will not conduct even if the voltage is present at anode and cathode.
-The main difference between the transistor and Thyristor is, transistor turns off as the base current is removed while the Thyristor remains ON just by trigger it once.
-For applications like alarm circuit which need to trigger once and stay ON forever, cannot use transistor.
-So, for overcome these problems we use Thyristor.
+Here, the equivalent circuit of two transistors shows that the base of the PNP transistor T1 is fed by the collector current of the NPN transistor T2, and the collector current of transistor T1 feeds the base of transistor T2.
+The two transistor analogy provides an excellent way to understand thyristor operation by representing it as two interconnected transistors - one PNP and one NPN.
+Hence, the conduction of both transistors depends on each other.
+So, until one of the bases of any transistor gets base current, it will not conduct even if the voltage is present at the anode and the cathode.
+The main difference between the transistor and the Thyristor is that, transistor turns off as the base current is removed, while the Thyristor remains ON just by being triggered it once.
+For applications like an alarm circuit which need to trigger once and stay ON forever, cannot use a transistor.
+So, to overcome these problems, we use a Thyristor.

-Thyristor and MOSFET both are electrical switches and are most commonly used.
-The basic difference between both of them is that MOSFET switches are voltage controlled device and can only switch DC current while Thyristors switches are current controlled device and can switch both DC and AC current.
+Thyristors and MOSFETs are both electrical switches and are most commonly used.
+The basic difference between them is that MOSFET switches are voltage-controlled devices and can only switch DC, while Thyristor switches are current-controlled devices and can switch both DC and AC.
+The thyristor vs MOSFET comparison reveals fundamental differences in control methods, power handling, and application areas.

-There are some more differences between Thyristor and MOSFET are given below in table:
+There are some more differences between Thyristor and MOSFET are given below in the table:

 Turning off